-Second Chances was founded in 2009 and is temporarily located on 10 acres in the Eastern area of Louisville and serves the surrounding counties.
+Second Chances was founded in 2009 and is located on 23 acres in the Eastern area of Louisville and serves the surrounding counties.
 We are raising funds to renovate our new center so we can meet our community’s needs.
 We have grown from receiving 50-100 calls each year from people requesting our help, to over 1000!
 We have grown from reaching 500 students each year with education programs to over 3000!

 With attention to detail, the top-notch care we offer our patients, and a passionate message delivered in our education programs, we have earned an excellent reputation.
 In fact, National Geographic asked Second Chances to be part of their reality show called Bandit Patrol.
 Season 2 Bandit Patrol reruns air currently.
 Season 3 is scheduled to air in February 2017.
 Bandit Patrol is their number 2 rated show.
 While the show basis is about wildlife rehabilitation, Center Director, Brigette, takes every opportunity to educate the public during her filming.